 How do I lodge my annual statement?

 Complete all sections on the Annual Fire Safety Statement form provided by council and provide dates where required to do so.
-Check the form again for accuracy and completeness and lodge it at council with the administration fee.
+Check the form again for accuracy and completeness and lodge it at council.

 An Annual Fire Safety Statement for a building must deal with each essential fire safety measure in the building premises.
 It must be submitted within 12 months after the date on which the previous statement or the Final Fire Certificate was given, and it must be lodged within three months of the date of inspection and assessment.

-The statement must be submitted to council and the Commissioner of the NSW Fire Brigades.
+The statement must be submitted to council and Fire & Rescue NSW.

 What about home owners?

 There is no requirement to submit an Annual Fire Safety Statement for single dwelling houses classified under 1a under the Building Code of Australia.
 Typically, Class 1a usually refers to single dwelling houses, terraces or villa houses.
 If in doubt, ask.